How to Choose the Right Cold Plunge: Complete Buyer's Guide 2025

 These can range from the lower priced (and lower quality) units you’ll find on Amazon to tubs strong enough to raft the Colorado River.

-On the lower price end, you’ll find tubs supported by sections of PVC tubing and inflated nylon material.
-These can be a good starter tub if you’re just exploring cold plunging for the first time, but they probably won’t be the forever tub that you fall in love with.
+On the lower end, you’ll find tubs supported by sections of PVC tubing with inflated nylon skirts.
+These can be a good starter tub, but they probably won’t be the forever setup that you fall in love with.

-Higher-quality inflatable tubs use the same drop-stitch material as inflatable kayaks or river rafts.
+Higher-quality inflatable tubs don’t need external supports and are constructed the same way as inflatable kayaks or river rafts.
+They use a drop-stitch material that provides structural support when inflated.
 These tubs are built for the long game with high quality materials and seriously durable construction.

 The Stock Tank Special